Hitoyoshi Onsen 人吉温泉

-Unlike the oldest hot springs in Kyushu (which have been open to bathers for over 1,000 years) the Hitoyoshi Onsen is relatively young, having opened in 1910.
-There are now more than 50 spring sources in the town, with around 25 public bath houses in which to sample the waters.
+Hitoyoshi Onsen is a relatively young onsen resort, having opened in 1910.
+There are now more than 50 spring sources in the town, with around 25 public bath houses where you can sample the waters.

 Hitoyoshi Onsen is accessible by train.

 On the Haisatsu train line, you can get off at Hitoyoshi or Hitoyoshi, but bear in mind that neither station is in a central location.